International Students and Scholars

 Unsure of your tax residency status?
 Use this worksheet to help you determine your status.

 Are you a resident for tax purposes?
 There are still free resources available if you qualify.
 You can use IRS FreeFile to file your own return or you can make an appointment with a VITA office near you to have you return completed.

 Resources for questions on residency and tax treaty benefits

-Walk-In Advising Hours at International Center - Thursdays from 12-2 at International Center, room 204
+Walk-In Advising Hours at International Center - Mondays from 12-2 at International Center, room 302.

-Starting February 9, we will host walk-in advising hours at the International Center on MSU's campus.
-The hours will be every Thursday from 12pm until 2pm in room 204.
+Starting February 12, we will host walk-in advising hours at the International Center on MSU's campus.
+The hours will be every Monday from 12pm until 2pm in room 302.
 If you have questions about your tax residency status, tax treaty benefits, filing a tax return, and end of the year income statements (W-2, 1042-2, etc.) you can stop by and ask.
 No appointment is required.
-The hours will run from Thursday February 9 until Thursday, April 20.
-No hours will be held on March 9 due to MSU's spring break.
+The hours will run from Monday February 12 until Monday, April 15.
+No hours will be held on February 26 due to MSU's spring break.
+We do not complete returns during walk-in hours.
 Please note we do not take walk in appointments at our Clinic office.

 If you cannot make the walk-in advising hours the Tax Clinic provide email support to MSU's international students and scholars.
-Please contact us at email@example.com if you have question about your US income tax obligation - whether you are a resident or nonresident for tax purposes.
+Please contact us at firstname.lastname@example.org if you have question about your US income tax obligation - whether you are a resident or nonresident for tax purposes.
+For a quicker and more complete response, please include the following in your email: (1) your current visa; (2) the first US entry on that visa; (3) if you have held any previous F or J visas; (4) the country who issued your passport.
 Please allow 5 business days for a response during the spring semester.

 Getting an Individual Taxpayer Identification Number (ITIN)